zioproto/istio-aks-example/README.md

 ```
 # Expose the Istio ingress gateway

-Note that in `004-ingress-gateway.yaml` we patches the istio-ingressgateway service to be
+Before we begin remember that in `004-ingress-gateway.yaml` we patched the `istio-ingressgateway` service to be
 `ClusterIP`, because we are going to expose it now with an Application Gateway.

-We are now going to expose the `istio-ingressgateway` on 1 AKS cluster, you can apply the following both clusters if you want:
+We are now going to expose the `istio-ingressgateway` on 1 AKS cluster, you can apply the following both clusters if you want.

 Lets configure the ingress and the gateway: